Varsha534/Bitwise-operators/README.md

 We have different types of bitwise operators in the C programming language.
 The following is the list of the bitwise operators:

 Operator Meaning of operator
-&	Bitwise AND operator
+- &	Bitwise AND operator
-| Bitwise OR operator
+- | Bitwise OR operator
-^	Bitwise exclusive OR operator
+- ^	Bitwise exclusive OR operator
-~ One's complement operator (unary operator)
+- ~ One's complement operator
-<< Left shift operator
+- << Left shift operator
->> Right shift operator
+- >> Right shift operator

 Bitwise AND operator
 - Bitwise AND operator is denoted by the single ampersand sign (&).
 Two integer operands are written on both sides of the (&) operator.
 If the corresponding bits of both the operands are 1, then the output of the bitwise AND operation is 1; otherwise, the output would be 0.